getlantern/lantern-sdk/README.md

 ## Add the Lantern SDK to your Android app

-1. In your module (app-level) Gradle file, add the dependency for the Lantern library for Android:
+1. In your module (app-level) Gradle file, add the dependency for the Lantern library:

 ```groovy
 dependencies {